vitalif/vitastor/docs/config/client.en.md

 # Client Parameters

-These parameters apply only to clients and affect their interaction with the cluster.
+These parameters apply only to Vitastor clients (QEMU, fio, NBD and so on) and affect their interaction with the cluster.

 - [client_max_dirty_bytes](#client_max_dirty_bytes)
 - [client_max_dirty_ops](#client_max_dirty_ops)